Press enter or spacebar to select a desired language.

 Click here to access these resources.

-Peer and professional tutors help with written assignments for all Douglas College courses at any stage of the writing process.
+Peer tutors help with written assignments for all Douglas College courses at any stage of the writing process.
+You can get feedback on your writing from a tutor in two ways:

-Peer tutors can meet with you for 25/55-minute sessions in-person at the New West or Coquitlam campus or via Zoom.
+Peer tutors can meet with you for 25/55-minute sessions in-person at the New Westminster or Coquitlam campus or via Teams.
+In your tutoring session, tutors will support you in your writing process in the following ways:

 • help you evaluate and understand the assignment instructions